alexeibex/alexeibex.github.io/constitutionallaw.md

           <li><b>Constitutional Supremacy</b>(LINK): the Supremacy Clause established the Constitution as the “supreme law of the land.” so verse the statute, the constitution holds power</li>

           <li><b>Judicial Review (LINK):</b> Limited government requires the Court to review the constitutionality of statutes.
-“It is emphatically the province and duty of the judicial department to say what the law is.”
+“It is emphatically the province and duty of the judicial department to say what the law is.”</li>

         </ul>